Web Player API

 // Listen for automatic asset loading events

-window.addEventListener('cavalryAutoLoadAsset', async (event) => {
+window.addEventListener("cavalryAutoLoadAsset", async (event) => {

-if (event.detail.type === 'image') {
+if (event.detail.type === "image") {

 const { assetId, filename } = event.detail;

-let response = await fetch('./' + filename);
+const response = await fetch(path + filename);

 if (!response.ok) {